 - Don’t use body text below 10pt; and

 - Don’t reverse text out of pale color blocks or photos with variegated backgrounds

 Keep readers moving

 Another key to conveying clear messages in magazine design is providing readers with visual queues that effectively “pull” them along through the individual articles and the publication as a whole.
-There are a number of simple ways to do this, an surprisingly few of them involve putting bold red arrows pointing right on pages.
-Generally images where motion is captured should be placed so that the motion is moving toward the ‘next’ page in the publication.
+There are a number of simple ways to do this, surprisingly few of them involve putting bold red arrows pointing right on pages.
+Generally, images, where motion is captured, should be placed so that the motion is moving toward the ‘next’ page in the publication.
 Italic text provides another subtle queue to readers that they should ‘move forward’ through the article.
 Another simple ‘motion’ queue can be provided by nesting the headline into the body copy so that readers are guided toward the start of the piece.
 Directional pitfalls are usually easy to avoid, try to:

 - Avoid creating visual stops in the flow of text – a full stop at the end of the last column on a page implies the article is over, so give readers a queue to keep reading;

 - Don’t let images create ‘walls’ that stall readers’ progress; and,

 - Don’t cram so much text on a page that it becomes difficult to navigate, instead break information into digestible chunks with subheadings, bullet lists, and graphics.